pivotal/docs-tap/getting-started.md

     ```

 2. Create a ClusterRole that grants the ResourceClaim controller permission to get, list, and watch
 service resources, in this case RabbitMQ clusters.
-See the example below.
+See the following example.

     ```yaml
     #resource-claims-rmq.yaml